-HTC M7 casing shown off in new photos and videoAlex Wagner - Deputy Managing Editor, News Desk
+HTC M7 casing shown off in new photos and videoAlex Wagner - Editorial Director of News and Content

 It's been a few days since we've heard any new rumblings about HTC's upcoming M7 smartphone, but there's good news this morning for those folks that were starting to go into M7 withdrawal, some new photos and a video purportedly showing some M7 parts have made their way online.
 Posted by ETrade Supply, the images and clip show what looks to be the rear and front casing from an HTC device that looks fairly similar to the M7 that posed for some "in the wild" photos last week.
 The new video shows a physical camera button on the M7's side, a power/lock key on top of the unit, and what appears to be a speaker on the bottom of the M7's face similar to an early render that we saw previously.

 The video also compares the M7 chassis to a couple of recent HTC smartphones.
 The upcoming handset gets shown next to a One X first, and as we suspected, the M7 ditches the curves of the One X is favor of a design that's a bit more like a rectangle with squarer edges.
 One device that looks fairly similar to the M7 is the DROID DNA for Verizon.
 The two units feature more squarish corners and a similar rear camera/logo layout, though the flashes on the two devices are located on opposite sides of the camera.
 The M7 appears to be a hair shorter than the DNA.